 My Approach My approach to Social Work Supervision uses role play and other experiential techniques in order to facilitate learning.
 Trainees also have the opportunity to use the social atom, a type of genogram, effectively.
 Additionally, trainees can present videotaped sessions for discussion.
 For more information on me, see About Paula Ochs.

 My approach to Social Work Supervision helps therapists learn how to work systemically with individual clients.
 This approach allows you to understand clients in the context of their lives: is the client recently retired, divorced, or suffering from a debilitating illness?
 A systemic approach helps you anticipate the challenges and consequences of change: will an angry child become subdued if his parents stop fighting?

 Supervisees also learn how to work effectively with couples, families, and groups and how to understand the relationship between interpersonal dynamics and the presenting problem.
 Does the daughter cut when her father comes home drunk?
 Does the husband become depressed when his wife talks about having a child?

 Trainees also learn how to develop effective interventions in the here and now.
 Many clinicians struggle to intervene in client interactions in the moment.
 Supervision in Action uses experiential techniques from Psychodrama to help you learn and execute interventions that are processed focused and can be observed and evaluated in the therapist's office.
 Can a husband learn to speak to his wife without raising his voice?
 Can a wife learn to let her husband nurture their sad son so that the wife is less burdened?

-Supervision is also offered for MFT graduates.
+Supervision is also offered for MFT's and LAC's and LPC's.
 Participants should have a graduate degree.